malexanderboyd/ThreatBOOM/README.md

 ## :boom: ThreatBoom :boom:

+## Warning, the dependencies in this project are very out of date, and constantly trigger github warnings.
+Feel free to PR fixes, but currently this project is unmaintained.

 An visualization tool for ransomware.

 With ransomware on the rise, visualizing the most popular types, where they are coming from, and more can help teach users about ransomware.